-President Biden’s Outbound Investment Executive Order: The Scope of New Investment Prohibition and Notification Requirements Remains Far from Certain
+President Biden’s Outbound Investment Executive Order: New Investment Prohibition and Notification Requirements Remains Far from Certain

 On 9 August, the Biden Administration released a long-awaited Executive Order (“EO”) that tasks the U.S. Treasury Department with establishing a program to prohibit or require notification of certain outbound investments by U.S. persons into certain entities subject to the jurisdiction of identified “countries of concern.”
 In an Annex to the EO, the People’s Republic of China (“PRC”) (including Hong Kong and Macau) is the sole country of concern designated—indicating clearly that this EO is explicitly targeted only at China, and not countries like Russia or Iran that are already subject to broad U.S. economic sanctions or embargoes.
 The EO was accompanied by a U.S. Department of the Treasury (“Treasury”) Fact Sheet and Advanced Notice of Proposed Rulemaking (“ANPRM”) that aim to provide transparency and clarity about Treasury’s intended scope of an “outbound investment notification and restriction program” (the “Program”) and to solicit public comments on the EO’s implementation and the appropriate scope of the Program before its launch.